DevelopedByAnurag/arduino-bluetooth-car/README.md

 Car Chessie and tyres :  you can get it from ofline online it will be really costly

+# Wiring Digram

+## Bluetooth - arduino

+TX to rx

+Rx to tx

+Ground to groumd

+3.3 V to 3.3 V

+## Motor driver  - arduino

+Pin 1 to 9

+Pin 2 to 10

+Pin 3 to 11

+Pin 4 to 12

+12 v to battery

+Ground to batery Ground

 # video Demo
 [![](http://img.youtube.com/vi/cdf8Cy0FDx8/0.jpg)](http://www.youtube.com/watch?v=cdf8Cy0FDx8 "")